gautam9199/adaptive-textclust-validation/README.md

 2.  **The Engine:** Textual One-Pass Stream Clustering with Automated Distance Threshold Adaptation (2022).

 ### 🎯 Research Goal
-The goal is to empirically demonstrate that the **Automated Distance Threshold Adaptation** ($\text{auto\_r}$) introduced in the 2022 methodology is a prerequisite for the reliability of the 2020 Framework.
+The goal is to empirically demonstrate that the **Automated Distance Threshold Adaptation**  introduced in the 2022 methodology is a prerequisite for the reliability of the 2020 Framework.
 We compare the **Adaptive** algorithm against a **Fixed Threshold** baseline across multiple datasets to measure stability under high-velocity concept drift.

 ---